sumanthks-01/Diabities-Prediction-Using-ML/README.md

    ```
 3. Open your browser and go to `http://localhost:5000`
 4. Fill in the form with health parameters and click Submit to get your prediction

+### Vercel Deployment
+1. Install Vercel CLI: `npm i -g vercel`
+2. Login to Vercel: `vercel login`
+3. Deploy: `vercel --prod`
+4. Your app will be live at the provided URL

 **📊 How It Works**
 1. **Data Preprocessing**: Uses OrdinalEncoder to convert categorical features (gender, smoking_history) into numerical values